Ak5hay01/Kotlin-Bottom-Navigation-Floating-Button/README.md

     implementation 'com.google.android.material:material:1.5.0-alpha05'

 ```
-NOTE: if using above dependency please make sure your compileSdk from build.gradel file is set to 31, if might face any error.
+NOTE: If using above dependency please make sure your compileSdk from build.gradel file is set to 31, if might face any error.

 # Home Screen
 ![alt text](/screenshots/home.PNG)